jaredly/jerd/docs/Roadmap.md

 - [x] export a pinnable thing, the full dependent env, right? yassssss so good
 - [ ] umm now I really want to be able to persist the slider valuessssss
   - hm that would require a little bit more jiggering; or ... hm ... yeah because sliders don't know how to "save" and "restore" their state just yet. but that'd be very cool.
+Yeah I can just do the same preemptive term-rewriting, right?
+I mean it might be annoying, we'll see
+- [ ] hrmmmm I reeeeally want default values for functions. buuut question is, how do they work? what happens is: they don't impact the type at all.
+So if you have a function of type T, you know nothing about default args, and have no way of accessing them.
+Only if what you call is ... a literal ... that you have ready access to ... hmm .... that's maybe a little wonky if for example you pop it into a tuple, and when you get it out you can't use the default arguments.
+Also to have /type/checking need to resolve the variable, potentially multiple times .... but I think that's fine.
+      Ok, and then same story, once we hit the IR, function arguments are injected the same way you might expect. hmm this /also/ means that, by construction, you can totally access local scope within the default arguments, because they won't be able to be applied in a case where they aren't accessible.
+Right?
+Like you have to be accessing the function in the same scope.
+That's super rad.
+      So: the lambda expr needs a `defaults` list.

+BIG Usability issues:
+- [ ] it looks like { const x = 10 } has type int, which is bad.
+- [ ] oh I apparently can't rename terms in a cell.
+Figure out what to do there.
+- [ ] dontttt propage terms that have errors in them!
+- [ ] when I refuse to execute something because it has TypeErrors, show a useful thing!
+- [x] when you select a node fully and type to replace it, it should remove the surrounding span & any formatting.
+- [ ] selecting some things and typing should remove the selection, always folks.
+- [ ] my execution time limit doesn't seem to be working, figure that out
+- [ ] there are a lot of ways that my new thing might error, and I really need to catch them
+- [ ] I might want a `SimpleScene` type that doesn't have state, but does have bounds ...